 \comm{ }

 To further support the selection of a joint-specific approach, i.e. apply Fatigue-PINN for each joint angle, against the non-joint-specific, we provide the Pearson's Correlation Coefficient, $R^2$, values to evaluate the precision of the two methods. $R^2$ evaluates the correlation between the predicted joint torques/angles and their real values, with values closer to $1$ indicating better alignment.
-As shown from Table \ref{tab4} the predictions of the ID and FD models of the joint-specific architecture tend to be more correlated (higher $R^2$) with the ground-truth values, than the ones of the non-joint-specific approach, providing an insight of average testing accuracy for the former method being $\sim97\%$, in contrast of average testing precision for the non-joint-specific, $\sim86\%$.
+As shown from Table \ref{tab4} the predictions of the ID and FD models of the joint-specific architecture tend to be more correlated (higher $R^2$) with the ground-truth values, than the ones of the non-joint-specific approach, providing an insight into average testing accuracy for the former method being $\sim97\%$, in contrast of average testing precision for the non-joint-specific, $\sim86\%$.
 As expected, the joint-specific Fatigue-PINN architecture enhances the precision of animations by leveraging neural networks to extract latent space correlations from all joint torques/angles in order to efficiently accomplish a single task.
 It is worth noting that the $R^2$ values are computed for the joint torques/angles of the upper right limb and during punching motion.
-Similar results with minimum differences $\sim1-2\%$ are observed in the other two movements as well as the rest of the joints.
+Akin to the computation of the NRMSE values, the $R^2$ values are also average values calculated from the predictions of the three validation folds of an action (in our case the punching motion).
+Similar results with minimum differences $\sim1-2\%$ are observed in the other two movements, as well as the rest of the joints.